 - Spelt burger buns

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you try this recipe for dairy-free wholemeal scones, I’d love to hear about it in the comments below.
+And do please rate it.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.